becali12/Python-scripts-for-Infura/README.md

 **monitorNFT.py** - monitors ERC-721 and ERC-1155 transfers using websockets.
 It's online here: https://community.infura.io/t/web3-py-how-to-track-nft-erc-721-1155-transfers-and-mints/5624

 **NFT_requests.py** - can be used to perform simple read operations regarding NFTs, like fetching Metadata or the NFTs owned by an address.
 It's online here: https://community.infura.io/t/python-how-to-use-the-infura-nft-api/5789

+**batch.py** - can be used to perform batch requests with Infura & Python.
+Live here: https://community.infura.io/t/python-how-to-perform-batch-requests-with-infura/6057